okx/okexchain-docs/building-modules/wasm-module/overview.md

 ## Architecture

-### Wasm in OKC
+### Wasm in OKTC
-   This architecture diagram mainly introduces the position of wasm in the entire OKC system.
-The bottom layer is Tendermint Core, on top of that is Cosmo's native module layer, then OKC's custom module layer, and the top layer is the API interface layer.
-Wasm is a module in OKC's custom module layer.
+   This architecture diagram mainly introduces the position of wasm in the entire OKTC system.
+The bottom layer is Tendermint Core, on top of that is Cosmo's native module layer, then OKTC's custom module layer, and the top layer is the API interface layer.
+Wasm is a module in OKTC's custom module layer.
    ![](../../img/wasm-architecture.png)

 ### Wasm system ecosystem